Agoric/documentation/main/ertp/api/issuer.md

 const arrayOfNewPayments = quatloos.Issuer.splitMany(oldPayment, goodAmounts);

 // The total amount in the amountArray must equal the original payment amount
-// Set original amout to 1000
+// Set original amount to 1000
 const payment = quatloosMint.mintPayment(quatloosAmountMath.make(1000));

 // Total amounts in badAmounts equal 20, when it should equal 1000